 Zero or more Per-STA Profile subelements are included in the list of subelements.

-Each Per-STA Profile subelement starts with a STA Control field
+Each Per-STA Profile subelement starts with a STA Control field, followed by a variable number of fields and elements, as defined in 35.3.6 (Multi-link reconfiguration).

+The format of a Per-STA Profile subelement is defined in Figure 9-788ez2 (Per-STA Profile subelement format for the Reconfiguration variant Multi-Link element).